ivan-usov-org/bec/docs/source/user/devices.md

 (user.devices)=
 ## Devices
+BEC without devices is not of much use.
+To inform BEC about your devices, you need to create a device config file.
 ### Create a new device config

-BEC without devices is not of much use.
-To inform BEC about your devices, you need to create a config file.
-This file is a yaml file that contains all information about your devices.
+The device config is a yaml file that contains all information about your devices.
 If you already have a list of your devices and their config, you can skip the following step and move on to explore how you can - *Load, save and update the config*.

 ```{note}